mrigankpawagi/GuardRails/README.md

 ![Demo](https://raw.githubusercontent.com/mrigankpawagi/GuardRails/master/media/graphics/demo.gif)

 > [!WARNING]
 > Due to recent updates in the Copilot's VSCode extension, functionality critical for GuardRails is no longer supported.
 Please hang on while we update GuardRails.
+If you are interested in contributing, check out [this](https://github.com/mrigankpawagi/GuardRails/pull/6).

 ## Requirements